Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/active_passive_win/shared_file_prereq_win/activepassive_shared_file_systems.md

 ##### Sync

-If the <span class="code">`sync `</span>option is specified on a mount point, any system call that writes data to files on that mount point causes that data to be flushed to the server before the system call returns control to Transfer CFT.
+If the `sync `option is specified on a mount point, any system call that writes data to files on that mount point causes that data to be flushed to the server before the system call returns control to Transfer CFT.
 This provides greater data cache coherence among clients, but at a significant cost to performance.

 #### Server

-On the server side, use the <span class="code">`exports `</span>command to specify the <span class="code">`async/sync`</span> option (NFS server export table).
+On the server side, use the `exports `command to specify the `async/sync` option (NFS server export table).

 ##### Async

-The <span class="code">`async `</span>option allows the NFS server to violate the NFS protocol and reply to requests before any changes made by that request have been committed to stable storage (the disk drive, for example), even if the client is set to <span class="code">`sync`</span>.
+The `async `option allows the NFS server to violate the NFS protocol and reply to requests before any changes made by that request have been committed to stable storage (the disk drive, for example), even if the client is set to `sync`.
 This option usually improves performance, however data may be lost or corrupted in the case of an unclean server restart, such as an NFS server crash.

 This possible data corruption is not detectable at the time of occurrence, because the async option instructs the server to lie to the client, telling the client that all data was written to stable storage (regardless of the protocol used).